Professor and Director, UC Digital Cultures Lab, UCLA

 Regularly featured in Washington Post, CNN, Forbes, Huffington Post

-Ramesh is also the author of three books.
-The first two are: “Whose Global Village?
-Rethinking How Technology Impacts Our World” with NYU Press, “After the Internet” (with Adam Fish)
+Ramesh is the author of three books: “Whose Global Village?
+Rethinking How Technology Impacts Our World” (NYU Press) and “After the Internet” with Adam Fish.

 Speaking topics include:

 Resilient Networks – Creating Technologies to Protect us all against Future Public Health or Climate Crises

 How can we prepare ourselves with privacy-protecting spaces, and digital work and economic provisions in cases of a future global crisis?
 What are the positives and drawbacks of different economic proposals, such as universal basic income?
 How do we build digital networks and infrastructures that are able to be robust and resilient so they can support communications and coordination in cases of future global crises?

 How will 5G and the Internet of Things will transform business interests, consumer conveniences, while protecting and supporting our privacy, economic security, and democracy?